What Are You Paid For?

 When you first greet your customer or client, imagine they are a guest in your home.
 This applies to all types of businesses!
 Maybe you might ask them about their day, or what plans they have for the weekend.
 It needs to be a sincere question that gets them talking a little.
-And ideally it should be an open-ended question, meaning one that elicits more than just a yes or no response.
+And ideally, it should be an open-ended question, meaning one that elicits more than just a yes or no response.
 Typically these questions begin with “what”, or “how”.
-The goal is to offer an opportunity for conversation, break the ice and make them feel comfortable.
+The goal is to offer an opportunity for conversation, break the ice, and make them feel comfortable.
 I tell my “Meal Advisors” at M&M Food Market to have a small inventory of ice breaker questions in their minds at all times.

 2. Now that you got them talking, LISTEN UP!

 The ideal situation that arises from using a friendly, open-ended ice-breaker question is that the customer or client feels comfortable with you and starts sharing what brought them to you.
 By getting a customer talking and then really listening, you can often find out a lot about a customer’s needs and how you can help solve them.
 For example, at M&M Food Market, sometimes I ask the customer what their plans are for the weekend.
 The next thing you know, they are telling me that their one kid has hockey and the other has dance and the in-laws are coming over for a birthday dinner on Sunday.
-Now I know they are a busy, active family who might benefit from some healthy, kid-friendly meals for during busy times, as well as a special birthday meal and maybe even a delicious M&M cake!
+Now I know they are a busy, active family who might benefit from some healthy, kid-friendly meals during busy times, as well as a special birthday meal and maybe even a delicious M&M cake!

 3. Always THANK the customer!

-How often have you finished paying and found yourself saying thanks as you take your purchase and walk away?!
-This is so backwards!
+How often have you finished paying and found yourself saying thanks as you make your purchase and walk away?!
+This is so backward!
 Why do we thank people for taking our money?
 It should be the other way around.
-When someone chooses to give you their hard earned money in exchange for the product or service you are offering, you need to thank them for choosing you.
+When someone chooses to give you their hard-earned money in exchange for the product or service you are offering, you need to thank them for choosing you.
 When the customer (maybe out of habit?) thanks you, we need to say something along the lines of “No, thank you.
 We sincerely appreciate your business”.
 We can even take it one step further and say something like “No, thank you.
 We know you have other options out there and we appreciate you choosing us”.